 Our research sits in the big, fun space between materials science, solid state physics, and opto-electronic technologies.
 Our current projects fall into three categories:

-1. Photoconductivity: Fundamental understanding, control through material processing, and utilization in device technology.
-Fundamental studies include point defect control, and new mathematical approaches to defect characterization, and exploring connections between photoresponse and magnetic (opto-magnetics) and mechanical (opto-mechanics) properties.
+1. Photoresponse: Fundamental understanding, control through material processing, and utilization in device technology.
+Fundamental studies include controlling point defects in materials synthesis, developing new approaches to defect characterization, and exploring connections between photoresponse and magnetic (opto-magnetics) and mechanical (opto-mechanics) properties.
 Applied studies include work on resistive switches for microelectronics and carrier-selective contact materials for solar cells, among other things.

-3. Complex chalcognides and highly-polarizable semiconductors: Developing chalcogenide electronic materials in the perovskite and related complex, three-dimensional crystal structures.
-Emphasis is on thin film growth including molecular beam epitaxy, with related work on materials characterization.
+3. Complex chalcognide semiconductors: Developing chalcogenide electronic materials in the perovskite and related crystal structures.
+Emphasis is on thin-film growth including molecular beam epitaxy (MBE), and plenty of work on materials characterization.
 Applied topics are the development of highly-polarizable semiconductors with tunable band gap for solid state lighting and energy conversion.
 Fundamental topics are the systematic control of electron correlation and bandwidth in quantum materials with strongly-coupled electron and phonon degrees of freedom.